kay-pringle/CS-330-PLP-Kay-Pringle/README.md

 z = 80;
 let myGoal = " to teach"
 let isTeaching = true;
-let newArray = [1, 2, 3]
+let newArray = [1, "two" , 3]
 const theMap = new Map();
+k = true + 1

 ````

 I'm aware this is a lot, so let's break all of this down!
-Similar to other languages, when it comes to naming conventions for variables, camelCase is the the way to go, ensuring that the first letter of the name is lowercase, and allowing the use of numbers, underscores, and uppercase letters following the lowercase letter.
+Similar to other languages, when it comes to naming conventions for variables, camelCase is the the way to go, not mandated by the compiler but more adopted by the commmunity.
+You should ensure that the first letter of the name is lowercase, and allowing the use of numbers, underscores, and uppercase letters following the lowercase letter.

 Now, before doing creating data types in JavaScript, it is important to note there are several reserved words that should be used when declaring a variable.
 These include var, let, and const.
 The keyword "var" seen in ` xNumber ` is used to declare a variable in a global scope, meaning that if one wanted to re-assign a value to that variable, one could do so at a later time, but is less common in relation to the word "let", which has become more standardized in practice.